alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 From the bussiness perspective, Phoenix applications can promise less engineering costs with better results.
-Read about WhatsApp infraestructure [here](http://highscalability.com/blog/2014/2/26/the-whatsapp-architecture-facebook-bought-for-19-billion.html) to get a better idea of the magnitude this setup can accomplish.
+Read about WhatsApp infraestructure [here](http://highscalability.com/blog/2014/2/26/the-whatsapp-architecture-facebook-bought-for-19-billion.html) to get a better idea of the magnitude this setup can reach.

-Nothing in this world can be great by just flipping a switch, but at least there's a player now that offers productivity, speed and scalability.

-Before you go, I want to thank you for reading this and good luck with your new adventures !
+Before you go, I want to thank you for reading this and good luck with your new adventures !  \o/

-\o/

 [^1]: Not having a database doesn't mean our app doesn't have a model.
 I made an exception and tight the two concepts together.
 It's perfectly normal to have "Models" that aren't dependant on a database.
 [^2]: Stack Overflow Programming.
+[^3]: This is not really OOP inheritance, it's more like Ruby mixins (which are similar, but different).